 For us at Hwest Hotel Hall, sustainability in the hotel begins in the seemingly simple.
 That is, in recycling.
 That means we separate what is thrown away in such a way that it can be collected and recycled.
 We are constantly working on reducing our overall waste and increasing the amount of recycled waste.
 We separate our waste consistently.
 In all hotel areas.
 From the guest room.
 All the way to the hotel management office.

 Recycling in Austria and its smooth process already works very well for us.
 About 58% of our waste is recycled directly in Austria.
 This score ranks us in second place in Europe.The target for Europe is 55% for the year 2025 and 65% for the year 2035.
 The Austrian waste management sector is thus already on track to meet Europe's targets.

-We currently provide 6 operating Tesla Supercharger charging stations at the Hwest Hotel Hall.
+We provide CCS Combo Type 2 fast charging stations, AC slow charging stations and TESLA Superchargers with CCS compatibility at the HWest Hotel Hall.
 In our underground car park.
 Passing through on the A12 motorway.
 City trip to Innsbruck.
 Whatever reason.
 While you slumber peacefully in your hotel bed.
 Nibbling from the breakfast buffet.
-Your (Tesla) electric car charges super fast and safely in our underground car park.
+Your electric car charges super fast and safely in our underground car park.
 For your next trip.
-Charging points for all other electric cars will be installed in the course of 2022.

 Did you know?
 More than 60% of the electricity produced in Austria comes from hydroelectric power sources.
 Along with wind power, biomass and solar power, about three quarters of the electricity in Austria is generated from renewable sources.
 The last coal-fired power plant in Austria was taken off the grid in 2020.
 The electricity mix in Austria is therefore already characterised by very low CO₂ emissions.
 This makes charging at our Tesla Superchargers particularly sustainable.